 Once the mini-search entry area is visible, Ctrl-W will add the current word in the editor to the search string.
 Pressing Ctrl-W more than once while the mini-search entry is visible adds additional words from the editor to the search string.

 - Selection Forward and Selection Backward -- These work like the above but start with the selection in the current source editor.

 - Regex Forward and Regex Backward -- These work like the above but treat the search string as a regular expression.

 - Query/Replace and Regex Query/Replace -- This prompts for search and replace strings in an entry area at the bottom of the IDE window and prompts for replace on each individual match found after the cursor location in the current source editor.
 Press y to replace or n to skip a match and move on to the next one.
-The interaction can be canceled at any time with Esc or -G. Matching is case insensitive unless a capital letter is entered as part of the search string.
+The interaction can be canceled at any time with Esc or Ctrl-G. Matching is case insensitive unless a capital letter is entered as part of the search string.
 Searching is always forward and stops when the end of the file is reached, without wrapping to any un-searched parts between the top of the file and the position from which the search was started.